The Complete Guide to Online Defamation Law

 - Asking the website to add a no-index tag to the URL.

 There are also certain websites that online defamation attorneys have consistently worked with in the past to remove defamatory content from.
-Having removed high volumes of content from said websites frequently, some online defamation attorneys can guarantee future content removals from the website(s).
+Having removed high volumes of content from said websites frequently, some online defamation and content removal lawyers can guarantee future content removals from the website(s).
 These are commonly referred to as Guaranteed Content Removals.

 Go the Legal Route: When to File a Defamation Lawsuit